jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 Very simple: From 1080p, to 4K videos.

-Ratios 4:3 or 16:9.
+Ratios 4:3 or 16:9, which is the one you one to use for Youtube, for example.

 This is a 2.7K Video example, meaning 2688x1512 at 50FPS, during the day:

 {{< youtube "cqs4MkJ_4M4" >}}

 {{< callout type="info" >}}
-A regular TV can be 4K UHD, meaning 3840x2160.
-Be aware when recording that it can do x2160 or other
+A regular TV can be **4K UHD, meaning 3840x2160**.
+Be aware when recording that it can do x2160 or other, depending if you choose W/UW and so on
 {{< /callout >}}

 <!--
 but also x3840x1600?
 UW??? -->